Homeless, beggars should work; everything can't be provided to them by state: Bombay HC

 The court also raised questions on the petitioner, saying that granting all the prayers sought in the petition would be like an "invitation to people not to work".

-"We direct the state government to look if the homeless persons can use these toilets free of charge," the bench said.
-The bench also noted that the petition lacks details of who a homeless is, population of homeless persons in the city and so on.
+“We direct the state government to look if the homeless persons can use these toilets for free.”
+The judges also noted that the petition lacks details of who a homeless is, the population of homeless persons in the city and so on.
+“We are of the considered opinion that the state and BMC are taking steps in the right direction for the homeless and no direction is required at this stage.
+PIL petition stands disposed of,” they said.